wp-plugins/cleantalk-spam-protect/readme.txt

 = 2.4.12 2013-08-12 =
   * Removed RPC::XML library from plugin.
   * Switched plugin to HTTP+JSON connection with servers.
-  * Fixed bug with comments anti spam tests with non UTF8 codepage.
+  * Fixed bug with comments anti-spam tests with non UTF8 codepage.

 = 2.4.11 2013-08-02 =
   * Removed spam tests for self-made pingbacks